SahithiMeenakshi/Advanced-Physical-Design/README.md

  * Clone the following [link](https://github.com/nickson-jose/vsdstdcelldesign) into openLANE_flow directory which contains custom made .mag inverter file and also pmos,nmos sky130 spice models.

  * Launch Magic from vsdstdcelldesign location using the command `magic -T sky130.tech sky130_inv.mag &`
- * To extract parasitic capacitances, first do `extract all` and then `ext2spice cthresh 0 rthresh 0` to extract parasitic capacitances and finally `ext2spice`.Below is the snapshot of all these steps.
+ * To extract parasitic capacitances, first do `extract all` and then `ext2spice cthresh 0 rthresh 0` and finally `ext2spice`.Below is the snapshot of all these steps.

  <div align="center">
    <img src='https://github.com/SahithiMeenakshi/Advanced-Physiscal-Design/blob/main/Images/inverter_layout.png' alt='Inverter Layout'/>